MSTR-MW/MSTR-MW/README.md

 - 👋 Hi, I’m @MSTR-MW
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning phyton and c++
-- 💞️ I’m looking to collaborate on .?
+- 💞️ I’m looking to collaborate on another
 - 📫 How to reach me
 - 😄 Pronouns: MW
 - ⚡ Fun fact: IM DON'T KNOW